thibautjombart/adegenet_docker/README.md

 Building the docker image
 -------------------------

+Both images are kept up-to-date with adegenet devel automatically (any push to the github repository of *adegenet* triggers a new build).
+The example below is for building images locally, which can be useful to develop your own images based on the *adegenet* ones.

 This is an example building the `adegenet_testing` image, but the same can be applied to other images.
 Replace `thibautjombart` wherever appropriate by your